---

 The Tinybird Events API is useful for two reasons:

-1. It allows for the flexible and efficient ingestion of data, representing various stages of signatures, directly into the Tinybird platform without needing complex streaming infrastructure.
+1. Use it for flexible and efficient ingestion of data representing various signature stages directly into Tinybird without complex streaming infrastructure.

-2. It allows you to stream events directly from your application instead of relying on batch ETLs or change data capture which requires the events to first be logged in a transactional database, which can add lag to the data pipeline.
+2. Stream events directly from your app instead of relying on batch ETLs or change data capture, which requires logging the events in a transactional database first and can add lag to the data pipeline.

 Run this command: